Writing legal citations

 The information below is a "quick and dirty" guide to common Massachusetts citation forms and what they mean.
 In most cases, they are not the proper forms for citing sources in a legal document.
 These will help you read, but not write, Massachusetts citations.

-Citations to Massachusetts laws will typically look like 1 of the following:
+Massachusetts General Law citations will typically look like one of the following:

-All of these refer to Massachusetts General Laws, chapter 93A, section 1.
-The different abbreviations simply refer to the same laws published by different companies.
+All of these refer to Massachusetts General Law, chapter 93A, section 1.
+The different abbreviations simply refer to the same laws published by different legal companies.
+The general laws are published as a multi-volume set and are organized by topic.

 The most common case citations are to Mass.
 Reports, Mass.
 Appeals Court Reports, or the Northeastern Reporter.
 These look something like this: